tony-lang/tree-sitter-tony/CONTRIBUTING.md

 ### Submitting a pull request

-Once your happy with your changes, you are ready to submit your pull request.
+Once you're happy with your changes, you are ready to submit your pull request.

 Please keep your description short and succinct, but explain what changes you made and - if applicable - why you made those changes.
 The more descriptive your summary is, the more likely it is for your changes to be merged quickly.